ChangsenJiang/BIOL8706_project/Week6_Progress_update.md

 Then I run the same process as in exon: ModelFinder vs MixtureFinder

 > [!NOTE]
-> Problem1 However, the Modelfinder failed when running in server due to the resource error, I have checked top and the thread and memory didn't run out, and I have also tried to decrease the threads used in command, but the below error still exists
+> Problem1: However, ModelFinder failed to run on the server due to a resource error.
+I checked top, and both thread and memory resources were sufficient.
+I also reduced the number of threads used, but the following error still persists:

 Error in ModelFinder:
 ```